 |Encouraged by NIH

-The first STRIDES Initiative partnership was established with Google Cloud in July 2018; a second partnership was established with Amazon Web Services (AWS) in September 2018; and a third partnership was established with Microsoft Azure in July 2021.
+The first STRIDES Initiative partnership was established with Google Cloud Platform (GCP) in July 2018; a second partnership was established with Amazon Web Services (AWS) in September 2018; and a third partnership was established with Microsoft Azure in July 2021.

-The NIH Science and Technology Research Infrastructure for Discovery, Experimentation, and Sustainability (STRIDES) Initiative allows NIH to explore the use of cloud environments to streamline NIH data use by partnering with commercial providers.
+The STRIDES Initiative allows NIH to explore the use of cloud environments to streamline NIH data use by partnering with commercial providers.
 NIH’s STRIDES Initiative provides cost-effective access to industry-leading partners to help advance biomedical research.
 These partnerships enable access to rich datasets and advanced computational infrastructure, tools, and services.

 The STRIDES Initiative is one of many NIH-wide efforts to implement the NIH Strategic Plan for Data Science, which provides a roadmap for modernizing the NIH-funded biomedical data science ecosystem.